© Crown copyright 2020

 We must receive payment of Class 1A NICs by 19 July following the end of the tax year, or 22 July if payment is made electronically.

-When paying electronically make sure your accounts office reference number shows the correct tax year and month the payment relates to as the payment you make in July will always be for the previous tax year.
+When paying electronically you must use your Accounts Office reference number as the payment reference.
+You must also show the correct tax year and month the payment relates to as the payment you make in July will always be for the previous tax year.

-To make a payment in July 2017, for your 2016 to 2017 Class 1A NICs you will need to add 1713 to the end of your accounts office reference.
-By using 13 as the final 2 digits you are letting us know that this payment is intended as Class 1A NICs.
-For example, 123PA000123451713 with no gaps (please note, this reference is only an example and should not be used to make a payment).
-Your reference will be shown on the Class 1A NICs payslip which we will send you in April.
+To make a payment in July 2018, for your 2017 to 2018 Class 1A NICs you’ll need to add 1713 to the end of your Accounts Office reference.
+By using 13 as the final 2 digits you’re letting us know this payment is intended as Class 1A NICs.
+For example, 123PA000123451813 with no gaps (please note, this reference is only an example and shouldn’t be used to make a payment).
+Your reference will be shown on the Class 1A NICs payslip which we’ll send you in April.

 The last 4 digits are essential to make sure we allocate your payment to the correct year.
-If you don’t provide them we will automatically allocate your payment to the current deduction year instead.
-And, we will send you a demand for your Class 1A NICs payment.
+If you don’t provide them we’ll automatically allocate your payment to the current deduction year instead.
+And, we’ll send you a demand for your Class 1A NICs payment.